-Shadow work is important is because it provides an in-depth insight into the psyche and its components.
+Shadow work provides an in-depth insight into the psyche and its components.
 It offers healing, coping mechanisms and helps with self-realization, which in my opinion, is the highest goal of human life.

 “How can I be substantial if I do not cast a shadow?
 I must have a dark side also If I am to be whole.”C.G.
 Jung, Modern Man in Search of a Soul